intel-analytics/ipex-llm/python/orca/example/learn/pytorch/fashion_mnist/README.md

 python fashion_mnist.py
 ```

-You can run with `torch_distributed` backend via:
+You can run with `ray` backend via:

 ```
-python fashion_mnist.py --backend torch_distributed
+python fashion_mnist.py --backend ray
 ```

 To see the result figures after it finishes: